jjl3773/QuipBot/README.md

 # QuipBot

-## Configuration:
-QuipBot can be added to a Discord server through the website https://top.gg/, which can be done by searching for QuipBot on the site, and clicking the “invite” button, and selecting a specific server from the pop-up page’s dropdown menu.

-Making a server in Discord is simple: go to the left hand side of the screen, find a button with a “+”, and click “create my own”.

-**Note: Permissions need to be authorized for the bot, and don’t forget to accept the reCaptcha pop-up**

-Check the server, and QuipBot should be active (use `!qb help` to check what commands are available).

-*Note: There may be issues surrounding QuipBot staying online 24/7*

 ### Bot Commands:
 Typing in commands (words that begin with an `!qb`) into the server chat is how the user interacts with QuipBot